 If the needle moves into the red zone, your engine is too hot.
 If your vehicle overheats, stop your vehicle and allow the engine to cool.

 Your vehicle may overheat during severe operating conditions, such as:

-- Driving up a long hill on a hot day. - Reducing speed or stopping after high speed driving. - Idling for a long period with the air conditioning on in stop-and-go traffic. - Towing a trailer.
+- à Driving up a long hill on a hot day. - à Reducing speed or stopping after high speed driving.